linode/docs/docs/guides/applications/configuration-management/basics/gitops-overview-principles-workflow/index.md

 With a Kubernetes workflow as your source of truth all necessary code is stored in a Git repository with the help of automation.
 Anyone with Kubernetes management rights can create pull requests, edit code, and issue merge requests to the repository.
 Once a merge request is complete, the automated GitOps operator detects the changes, another automator declares if the change is operational, and the change is automatically deployed to the cluster.

-Within the GitOps workflow you not only have a high level of automation but there's also a much higher probability that every deployment works exactly as expected.
+Within the GitOps workflow you not only have a high level of automation, but there's also a much higher probability that every deployment works exactly as expected.

 ## GitOps Tools